CS-LNU-Learning-Objectives/the-node-plattform/npm.md

 ```
 npm -v
 ```
 This will output the version of npm that is installed on your system.
-The npm program have a lots of command we need to know about to be effective.
+The npm program have a lots of command we need to know about to be effective in our work.

 ### Install npm modules
 The most common task is to install a package to use in or program.
 A very common module is [lodash](https://www.npmjs.com/package/lodash) which is a utility library for javascript.
 Lets say we want to use that package in our program.
 Be sure that you are standing in your project folder in your terminal program.
 Then write: